Cheese Stuffed Shells with Alfredo Sauce on top is comfort food your family will LOVE. Try serving it with a salad and garlic bread.

 One of my husband’s favorite meals is Cheese Stuffed Shells with Alfredo Sauce.
 When I made it for him recently, I realized that I’ve never shared the recipe on my blog.
 So, I snapped a couple of pictures while my family hungrily waited for their dinner.

 Add the alfredo sauce and sprinkle with mozzarella.
-Cover with foil and bake at 375 degrees for 30-35 minutes, until bubbly.
+Cover with foil and bake for 30-35 minutes until bubbly.

 Here are a few more of our favorite recipes that include alfredo sauce: